At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 Using the key chart can be done in just a few steps:

 - In order to mix in key, you need to determine the key of each track.
-This can be done in several ways, using the Camelot mixing key chart, or using harmonic mixing software.
-If you use a software program, it’ll be much faster and it will automatically tag each of your tracks based on the key.
+This can be done in several ways, using the Camelot mixing key chart, or using Mixed in Key software.
+If you use a software, it’ll be much faster and it will automatically tag each of your tracks based on the key.
 Using the Camelot chart can be a little more time consuming, but it’s just as effective, and an option I recommend overusing software, since it teaches the user how to identify the keys of a track, which is a must-have skill for any DJ.
 So, get the Camelot wheel.

 - You can easily find a copy of the Camelot wheel online by doing a simple Google search.
 Once you’ve downloaded the wheel, save it to your desktop, or you can print it off.
 This chart will show you every musical key there is.
 All of your tracks can be tagged with a key, using this chart.